kapong/vascx_simplify/ACKNOWLEDGMENTS.md

 # Acknowledgments

-## Original Work
+## ⚠️ IMPORTANT: This is NOT Original Work

-This project is a **simplified rewrite** of the original [rtnls_vascx_models](https://github.com/Eyened/rtnls_vascx_models) repository by [Eyened](https://github.com/Eyened).
+**This project is a simplified rewrite of the original [rtnls_vascx_models](https://github.com/Eyened/rtnls_vascx_models) repository by [Eyened](https://github.com/Eyened).**

-The original repository provided the core algorithms and model architectures for:
+All core algorithms, preprocessing logic, model architectures, and inference implementations are derived from the original work.
+This rewrite only reorganizes the code into a more accessible package structure.

+### Original Repository Features:
-- Fundus image contrast enhancement
+- Fundus image contrast enhancement algorithms
 - GPU-accelerated preprocessing with mixed precision
 - Ensemble model inference for segmentation, classification, and regression tasks
 - Sliding window inference for large medical images

-This rewrite focuses on:
+### This Rewrite:
-- Making the code more accessible as a pip-installable package
+- Reorganized code as a pip-installable package
-- Improving code organization and documentation
+- Simplified API and improved documentation
-- Adding comprehensive testing infrastructure
+- Added packaging infrastructure (pyproject.toml, setup.py)
-- Providing Docker-based testing environments
-- Simplifying the API for easier integration
+- Removed testing infrastructure for simplicity

+**All credit for the algorithms and models goes to the original authors of [rtnls_vascx_models](https://github.com/Eyened/rtnls_vascx_models).**

+---

 ## AI-Assisted Development

-This project was developed with assistance from AI tools, including:
+**This rewrite was developed with EXTENSIVE assistance from AI tools:**

-- **GitHub Copilot/Claude**: Code completion and suggestions
+- **GitHub Copilot**: Code completion, refactoring suggestions
-- **ChatGPT/Claude**: Documentation, testing strategy, and package structure
+- **ChatGPT / Claude**: Architecture planning, documentation, packaging setup

-AI assistance was primarily used for:
+AI assistance was used for:
-- Package structure and build configuration (pyproject.toml, setup.py)
+- Package structure and build configuration (pyproject.toml, setup.py, MANIFEST.in)
-- Test suite development and pytest configuration
+- Code reorganization from original repository
+- Documentation writing (README.md, docstrings, comments)
 - Docker containerization and docker-compose setup
-- Documentation writing (README, guides, examples)
+- Build scripts (Makefile, build.ps1)
-- CI/CD pipeline configuration (GitHub Actions)
+- CI/CD configuration
 - Code formatting and linting setup

-The core algorithms, preprocessing logic, and model inference code are based on the original work referenced above.
+**The core algorithms, preprocessing logic, and model inference code are from the original work by Eyened.**

 ## Dependencies